 They make me determined to separate myself from hatred

 This places me in the most narrow of passes, between the proverbial rock and its corresponding hard place.
 I don’t want a bar of the homophobia of the past or the present, and I harbour no persecuting zeal whatsoever against anyone within society; and yet I have personal convictions which have become socially unacceptable.
 I am happy both to listen respectfully to the views of those who think and believe differently than I do, and am likewise happy to explain where my own principles come from.
-My convictions are deep but they are not jagged, they are firmly held but they are not violently thrown, they govern my life but I do not expect them to govern the lives of those who do not share my beliefs.
-I am happy, in short, to live and let live, to occupy a space where I can affirm and articulate what I believe without the intent of hurting others.
+My convictions are deep but they are not jagged, they are firmly held but they are not violently thrown, they govern my life, and while I would call all to come to repentance and submit to the kindly lordship of Jesus Christ, I have no agenda to weaponise my views to the harm of others.

 But the barbed wire is always there, the cultural pedigree of Christian thinking in this area is never absent, and it falls to me to fight every hateful word which might be mistaken for my own, to defend the freedoms of others where I do not share their views, and to insist on respect for everyone by my actions and by my words.
 It falls to me to make sure that the default assumption I have towards everyone I meet is that I love them, that I will listen to them, that I will not silence them, or tolerate anyone else doing the same.
 I was quiet in my youth, I must never be so again.
 I can disagree with you, but I do love you, and I mean you no harm.
 The fact that such things have to be said surely speaks volumes about how far biblical belief and biblical expression have been allowed to drift from one another in the past.